Chetonix/Modal-Window/README.md

 # Modal-Window
 Just a showcase portfolio project where I create a interactive buttons which display a paragraph when clicked.

+You can visit the page at:  https://chetonix.github.io/Modal-Window/